Sermons

 14 April 2017

 At our community meal a few weeks ago I was chatting with one of our guest who was enjoying his cup of coffee after his meal.
-We have lots of chats about politics, religion and sport – the 3 topics that you say you shouldn’t talk about.
-As he was sipping his coffee I made… Read more
+We have lots of… Read more

 True Evangelism